 Boron Deficiency in Hydroponics — Symptoms & Fix

 Hollow stems, brittle growing points, and distorted new leaves signal boron deficiency.
-Narrow tolerance band — fix at 0.3 ppm.
+Narrow tolerance band guide with calcium antagonism and toxicity warnings.

 BY ROOTLESS FARM